 - Clarification Note

-All project proposals are be submitted through Balcão Portugal 2020. -> APPLICATION WEBSITE
+All project proposals were submitted through Balcão Portugal 2020. -> APPLICATION WEBSITE

-The call is currently open for project proposals submissions.
+The call was open for project proposals submissions.
 Due date: May 31, 2019

 For any inquiries, please contact us at email@example.com